 Role of A Transaction Advisory Firm in an M&A

-There are many firms that offer transaction advisory and diligence services for M&A deals.
+Many firms offer transaction advisory and diligence services for M&A deals.
 Identifying the right one requires asking the right questions and listening for the right answers.
 Below you will find tips for vetting and working with an advisory firm.
 You will also learn the correct way to approach several important components of a business sale.
 These include:

 Readiness and Your Deal Strategy